grisha/grisha.github.com/source/_posts/2016-12-28-simple-tgres-part-ii-a-high-rate-counter.markdown

-Now let's create a goroutine which creates data points as fast as it can, the difference from the previous blog post is that we are using QueueGaue(), which is a _paced metric_, meaning that it flushes to the time series only periodically (once per second by default) so as to not overwhelm the I/O and or network (even though in this case it doesn't really matter since we're using a memory-based SerDe anyway)..
+Now let's create a goroutine which creates data points as fast as it can, the difference from the previous blog post is that we are using QueueGauge(), which is a _paced metric_, meaning that it flushes to the time series only periodically (once per second by default) so as to not overwhelm the I/O and or network (even though in this case it doesn't really matter since we're using a memory-based SerDe anyway).

 {% codeblock lang:go %}
     start := time.Now()